-IMPORTANT: In order to synchronize instrument clocks with GPS satellites through the SMARTFlux System, PTP time keeping must be enabled.
+IMPORTANT: In order to synchronize instrument clocks with GPS satellites through the SmartFlux System or SmartFlux 2 System, PTP (Precision Time Protocol) must be enabled.

-Click Settings, under the Time tab, set Clock sync (PTP) to Automatic and the time/location will be updated when the data is received from satellites.
-When using PTP time keeping, the other fields (Date, Time, and Time Zone) are populated automatically.
-PTP will override any settings you enter.
+Click Settings.
+Under the Time tab, set Clock sync (PTP) to Automatic and the time/location will be updated when the data is received from satellites.
+When using PTP, the Date and Time fields are populated automatically.
+PTP will override any settings you enter in those fields.